MaximFerrell/oacsTest/source/_posts/Background About USB and its own version.md

  - Micro-USB Cables and Connectors Specification 1.01
  - InterChip USB Supplement
  - On-The-Go Health supplement 1.3 USB On-The-Go allows for two USB gadgets to communicate with the other person without requiring another USB host
- - Battery Charging Specification 1.1 Added support for committed chargers, web host chargers behavior for products with dead batteries
+ - Battery Charging Specification 1.1 Added support for committed chargers, web host chargers behaviour for products with dead batteries
- - Battery Charging Specification 1.2 with increased current of just one 1.5 A on charging ports for unconfigured gadgets, allowing Great Speed communication whilst having a current up to 1 1.5 A and allowing a optimum current of 5 A
+ - Battery Charging Specification 1.2 with increased current of just one 1.5 A on charging ports for unconfirmed gadgets, allowing Great Speed communication whilst having a current up to 1 1.5 A and allowing a optimum current of 5 A
  - Link Power Operations Addendum ECN which adds a sleep power state USB 3.x